daidalos-project/seflag/documentation/datasheet_greek.md

 data (e.g., to support unanticipated future uses)?
 If so, please provide a link or other access point to the "raw" data.

+- The data can be downloaded from: https://huggingface.co/UGARIT/flair_grc_multi_ner/tree/main

 Any other comments?

 - No